 - Event history.

-- Advertising — Sponsors are required to notify the Security Office in advance of the event of the extent and method of advertising (including word of mouth, printed flyers, Facebook or any means via the internet, etc).
+- Advertising — Sponsors are required to notify the Campus Police in advance of the event of the extent and method of advertising (including word of mouth, printed flyers, Facebook or any means via the internet, etc).